581st Air Resupply and Communications Wing: B-29 shootdown

 Although US sources believe the B-29 was flying in North Korean airspace at the time of its mayday call, a belief that is strongly disputed by the Chinese and Russian authorities, crew members who bailed out believe they landed in North Korean territory.
 Upon capture, the crew was rounded up, blindfolded and put aboard trucks, subsequently transported into China and later charged as CIA spies (the Chinese subsequently learned of the CIA connection with the air resupply units).
-During the highly publicized Chinese trial in Beijing in October 1954, the surviving crew members, along with captured CIA agents Fecteau and Downey, who were imprisoned two years earlier after they had been shot down while attempting to pick up their Chinese double agent, were given prison sentences ranging from 5 years to life.
-Not until 4 August 1955, two years after the Korean War Armistice, were the surviving Stardust Four Zero crew members released from Chinese prison.
+During the highly publicized Chinese trial in Beijing in October 1954, the surviving crew members, along with captured CIA agents Richard Fecteau and John T. Downey, who were captured two years earlier after they had been shot down while attempting to pick up their Chinese agent, were given prison sentences ranging from 5 years to life.
+Not until 4 August 1955, two years after the Korean Armistice Agreement, were the surviving Stardust Four Zero crew members released from Chinese prison.
 These crew members were the longest-held POW USAF captives of the war.

 First Indochina War

-Beginning in 1953, however, the wing's C-119s began to be employed in Southeast Asia in support of French operations in Indochina.
+Beginning in 1953 the wing's C-119s began to be employed in Southeast Asia in support of French operations in Indochina.
 Supplies, including ammunition, vehicles, and barbed wire, were delivered to Haiphong Airport in ever increasing quantities.
 As this operation was underway, the wing was inactivated and its 581st Air Resupply Group, which received the wing's remaining assets, was transferred to control of Thirteenth Air Force.